 Some traditional dishes that you must try in Australia are listed below

 Vegemite: This brown spread is exclusively Australian and looks just like Nutella, but the taste is entirely different.
 The paste is made of Yeast extract and is a bit salty and somewhat bitter.
 Aussies spread it on a piece of toast and enjoy the fact that what they are eating is rich in Vitamin B and Folic Acid, and fat-free too.

-Australia can be an expensive place to visit.
-Finding excellent accommodation in Australia is easy but finding affordable accommodation, if you’re on a tight budget, is the hard part.
-Luckily Australia hostels and dormitories make travel here more affordable for backpackers and any travelers on a shoe-string budget.
+Finding excellent accommodation in Australia is super easy because there’s so many options whatever your budget.
+Hostels and dormitories make travel to Australia affordable for backpackers and any travelers on a shoe-string budget.

-Australia is a reasonably affordable destination for travelers, even those on a tight budget.
-The cost of your trip to Australia really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $35 to $60 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $60 to $120 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $250 plus a day.
+Australia is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Australia really depends on the level of comfort you want.
+If you are backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $50 to $80 per day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $80 to $150 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget at least $250 plus per day.

 Meal For One

-Other essential items to pack for a trip to Australia include a good quality travel backpack.
+Other essential items to pack for a trip to Australia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.